DerBejijing/googleShredder/README.md

 **Installation**
 Info: You will need python3 and pip3 installed on you system.
+Info #2: Since on linux tkinter is not installed by default, the installer will try to apt-get it and therefor need superuser.

 You can either use `git clone https://github.com/DerBejijing/googleshredder` or download it as a zip.
 Next, you install the dependencies by running